Skip to Main Content

 Producing any scholarly work (a book, an article, a poster or presentation) is the result of a tremendous amount of time and effort on an author's part.
 Having your work accepted for publication is a significant achievement, but don't let the excitement lead you to give away rights that can hinder your ability to disseminate your work widely.

 Typically, publishers will ask you to sign a publication agreement (sometimes called an "author agreement" or "copyright transfer agreement”).
 These agreements determine who owns the copyright to your work, as well as any other exclusive or non-exclusive rights of the author and publisher.
 It is important to know that you can negotiate with publishers to retain some of your rights.
-You do not need to sign everything away!

 Recommended Practices for Authors